Aeolia1/Multiplayer-Tic-Tac-Toe/README.md

 # Multiplayer-Tic-Tac-Toe-Game
-Build a digital version of the classic turn-taking gam "Tic-Tac-Toe" based on MVC pattern.
+Build a digital version of the classic turn-taking gam "Tic-Tac-Toe" based on the MVC design pattern.
 (Java)

 ## Project Background